 - Genetic analyses of the federally endangered Echinacea laevigata using amplified fragment length polymorphisms (AFLP)—Inferences in population genetic structure and mating system , Conservation Genetics (2009)

-- Effects of vegetation management on bird habitat in riparian buffer zones , Southeastern Naturalist (2008)
+- Effect of vegetation management on bird habitat in Riparian buffer zones , SOUTHEASTERN NATURALIST (2008)

 - Effects and importance of soil wetness and neighbor vegetation on Solidago verna M. A. Curtis ex Torrey & A. Gray (spring-flowering goldenrod) [Asteraceae] transplant survivorship and growth , Castanea (2007)

 - Effects of vegetation removal on native understory recovery in an exotic-rich urban forest , JOURNAL OF THE TORREY BOTANICAL SOCIETY (2007)

 - Limitations to fruit and seed production by Lysimachia asperulifolia Poir.
 (Primulaceae), a rare plant species of the Carolinas , JOURNAL OF THE TORREY BOTANICAL SOCIETY (2006)